Thermalization Dynamics in Closed Quantum Many Body Systems: a Precision Large Scale Exact Diagonalization Study: Numerical Results: Thermalization of entanglement entropy

 \subsection{Temporal behavior and approach to plateau value}

-The entanglement entropy $S_l$ of the product states grows from zero to an equilibrium plateau at late times \cite{Kim.Huse:2013, Zhang.Kim.ea:2015} through what we also describe as two temporal phases: The initial growth of entropy is independent of the cluster size up to values close to the plateau and is expected to be linear in time~\cite{Lauchli.Kollath:2008,Kim.Huse:2013, Fagotti.Collura:2015, Znidaric:2020, Chang.Chen.ea:2019, De-Palma.Hackl:2022, Coppola.Tirrito.ea:2022}.
+The entanglement entropy $S_l$ of the product states grows from zero to an equilibrium plateau at late times~\cite{Kim.Huse:2013, Zhang.Kim.ea:2015} through what we also describe as two temporal phases: The initial growth of entropy is independent of the cluster size up to values close to the plateau and is expected to be linear in time~\cite{Lauchli.Kollath:2008,Kim.Huse:2013, Fagotti.Collura:2015, Znidaric:2020, Chang.Chen.ea:2019, De-Palma.Hackl:2022, Coppola.Tirrito.ea:2022}.
 Then the time evolution of $S_l$ is subject to an exponential relaxation towards an equilibrium plateau value $\bar{S}_l$ which is offset from the thermal value, but seems to converge in system size to the thermal entropy $\tilde{S}_l$ of a cluster of $l$ spins, as shown in Fig.~\ref{fig:S_t_Zm} for the $Z_-$ state.

-The entanglement entropy of $Y_+$ (the maximum entropy state) at equilibrium is exponentially close to the maximum $l$ (in units of $\log_2$), and agrees with the expected entropy of random states drawn from the symmetry sector of the initial states.
+The entanglement entropy of $Y_+$ (the maximum entropy state) at equilibrium is exponentially close to the maximum $l$ (in units of $\log_2$), and agrees with the expected entropy of random states drawn from the symmetry sector of $Y_+$.
 We discuss this in detail in Appendix~\ref{sec:entropy_of_y}.

 Due to large fluctuations of the entropy in the initial phase, we could not obtain accurate estimates of a linear growth.
 The exponential regime that follows is shown for the $Z_-$ state in Fig.~\ref{fig:S_t_Zm} and in Fig.~\ref{fig:logS_t} on a log scale.
 The exponential decay is explored further in Appendix~\ref{sec:relaxation_of_entanglement_entropy}.